coderefinery/manuals/workshop-playbook.md

 - [ ] Exercise coordinator
   - Creates exercise Zoom and communicates it
   - Sets up and watches and helps at Zoom exercise rooms
-  - Is the link between learners, exercise leads, and expert helpers
+  - Is the link between learners, team leads, and expert helpers
   - Makes sure exercise list is communicated
-  - List all exercise leads (who consent to being listed) on the website
+  - List all team leads (who consent to being listed) on the website
   - List expert helpers on the website
   - Creates learner HackMD (nice URL) with all relevant links
   - Makes sure that each workshop day has a learner HackMD editor who edits and archives at the end of the day
   - Collaborates with instructor coordinator on on-boarding sessions
-  - Drafts exercise leader onboarding summary email
+  - Drafts team leader onboarding summary email
   - After the workshop remove the exercise repositories
 - [ ] Outreach and marketing lead
   - Coordinates advertising (see below)